bergesinstitute/graf-method/book-5-unit-1.md

 💂 We use it to express punctual actions in the past.

-*Ayer a las siete y treinta comí una pizza.*
+*Ayer a las siete comí pizza.* (Yesterday at seven I ate pizza.)

-*El lunes pasado mi amigo Luis llegó a la ciudad.*
+*El lunes pasado mi amigo Luis llegó a la ciudad.* (Last Monday my friend Luis arrived in the city.)

 ## Pretérito imperfecto (imperfect)